jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 From this basic grip,
 the little finger can optionally alternate between the root on the 4th string and the perfect fifth on the 6th string.

+Another useful grip is `1x432x`.
+This is similar to the typical barre grip, without the barre.
+To occasionally add the root note on top of this shape, use the base of the first finger to stop the 1st string.

 **Practice the E shape with primary chords in the key of C major:**

 | 6th string root on fret | Note | Shape  | Chord |